JeffersonLab/DEMPgen/README.md

   - cd data/
   - ./../build/DEMPgen ../Config.json
-  - Data will be saved under data/OutputFiles/ , the default format is in HEMPC3 Ascii format.
+  - Data will be saved under data/OutputFiles/

 ### Building on the JLab iFarm

 - Building on the JLab iFarm requires you to set up some software versions beforehand, to build successfully, I did the following -